 Sheikhupura - the Rice Valley (Punjab)

-Sheikhupura, also called The Rice Valley, is an industrial city at the distance of 40 km from Lahore in northwest side in Punjab on the old G. T. Road.
-It's old name was Jahangirpura developed by Mughal Emperor Jahangir in 1607, as it was a major area to stay at the time of the Mughal Empire while visiting the military headquarters in Lahore Fort.
+Sheikhupura, also called The Rice Valley, is an industrial city at the distance of 38 Km from Lahore on the northwest side in Punjab on the old G. T. Road.
+Its old name was Jahangirpura developed by the Mughal Emperor Jahangir in 1607, as it was a major area to stay at the time of the Mughal Empire while visiting the military headquarters in Lahore Fort.

 Its name is also mentioned in the Tuzk-e-Jahangiri, an autobiography of the Jahangir.
 Its name was derived from a nickname of Jahangir, who was known as Sheikhu called by his mother, wife of Akbar the Great.
 Sheikhupura was also known as Virkgarh due to the large number of Virk Jatts living there.